birdnet-team/birdnetR/README.md

 reticulate::use_virtualenv("r-reticulate", required = TRUE)
 ```

-Here's a simple example of how to use the YourPackage to predict bird species from an audio file:
+Here's a simple example of how to use this package to predict bird species from an audio file:

 ```r
 # Load the package